 - Juan Coleprofessor of history at the University of Michigan.
-He’s the author of many books including Muhammad: Prophet of Peace amid the Clash of Empires” and “Engaging the Muslim World.
+He’s the author of many books, including Muhammad: Prophet of Peace Amid the Clash of Empires and Engaging the Muslim World.

 - Emma Bealsaward-winning investigative journalist and researcher who has covered the Syrian conflict since 2012.
 She is the editor of Syria in Context.

-President Trump announced Sunday that ISIS leader Abu Bakr al-Baghdadi was killed in a U.S. special forces raid on his compound in northwestern Syria.
+President Trump announced Sunday that ISIS leader Abu Bakr al-Baghdadi was killed in a U.S. Special Forces raid on his compound in northwestern Syria.
 According to Trump, al-Baghdadi detonated an explosive vest he was wearing, killing himself and three of his children.
 The raid began early Sunday when eight U.S. military helicopters flew from a base near Erbil, Iraq, to northwestern Syria over airspace controlled by Syria and Russia.
 Baghdadi had led ISIS since 2010.
 In 2014, he proclaimed the creation of an Islamic State or caliphate during a speech in Mosul.
 At its peak, ISIS controlled a large swath of land across Syria and Iraq and maintained a force of tens of thousands of fighters recruited from more than 100 countries.
 The group also claimed responsibility for deadly attacks across five continents.
 We speak with three guests: Juan Cole, author and professor of history at the University of Michigan; Emma Beals, award-winning investigative journalist and researcher who has covered the Syrian conflict since 2012; and Rami Khouri, senior public policy fellow and journalist-in-residence at the American University of Beirut, and a columnist at The New Arab.

 On Sunday morning, President Trump announced al-Baghdadi’s death in a televised address.

 PRESIDENT DONALD TRUMP: No personnel were lost in the operation, while a large number of Baghdadi’s fighters and companions were killed with him.
 He died after running into a dead-end tunnel, whimpering and crying and screaming all the way.
 The compound had been cleared by this time with people either surrendering or being shot and killed.
 Eleven young children were moved out of the house and are uninjured.
-The only ones remaining were Baghdadi in the tunnel and he had dragged three of his young children with him.
+The only ones remaining were Baghdadi in the tunnel, and he had dragged three of his young children with him.
 They were led to certain death.
 He reached the end of the tunnel as our dogs chased him down.
 He ignited his vest, killing himself and the three children.
 His body was mutilated by the blast.
 The tunnel had caved in on it, in addition.
-But test results gave certain, immediate and totally positive identification; it was him.
+But test results gave certain, immediate and totally positive identification: It was him.
 The thug who tried so hard to intimidate others spent his last moments in utter fear, in total panic and dread, terrified of the American forces bearing down on him.

 AMY GOODMAN: The raid began early Sunday when eight U.S. military helicopters flew from a base near Erbil, Iraq, to northwestern Syria over airspace controlled by Syria and Russia.
 The New York Times reports Syrian and Iraqi Kurds had provided more intelligence for the raid than any single country.
-The raid comes just weeks after President Trump abandoned his support for the Kurds in northern Syria, green-lighting Turkey’s recent invasion.
+The raid comes just weeks after President Trump abandoned his support for the Kurds in northern Syria, greenlighting Turkey’s recent invasion.
 The U.S. named the operation targeting al-Baghdadi after Kayla Mueller, the American aid worker who was taken hostage by ISIS after she crossed the Turkish border into Syria to visit a hospital in 2013.
-She died in 2015 but her body was never found.
+She died in 2015, but her body was never found.
 She was raped by al-Baghdadi himself.

-We are joined now by three guests.
-In London, Emma Beals is with us, award-winning investigative journalist, researcher who has covered the Syrian conflict since 2012, editor of “Syria in Context.”
-In Ann Arbor, Michigan, Juan Cole, professor of history at the University of Michigan.
-His blog “Informed Comment” is online at JuanCole.com.
+We’re joined now by three guests.
+In London, Emma Beals is with us, award-winning investigative journalist, researcher who has covered the Syrian conflict since 2012, editor of Syria in Context.
+In Ann Arbor, Michigan, Juan Cole, professor of history at University of Michigan.
+His blog Informed Comment is online at JuanCole.com.
 He’s the author of many books, including Muhammad: Prophet of Peace Amid the Clash of Empires and Engaging the Muslim World.
-And in Boston, Rami Khouri, senior public policy fellow and journalist in residence at the American University of Beirut.
-He’s a non-resident senior fellow at the Harvard Kennedy School’s Middle East Initiative and a columnist for The New Arab.
-Juan Cole, let’s begin with you.
-Your response to the death of al-Baghdadi?
+And in Boston, Rami Khouri, senior public policy fellow and journalist-in-residence at the American University of Beirut.
+He’s a nonresident senior fellow at the Harvard Kennedy School’s Middle East Initiative and a columnist for The New Arab.

-This strategy, however, has severe drawbacks in that over time, especially if you were trying to run a state, it would make you extremely unpopular, not only with your own population, but with all of the neighbors.
+This strategy, however, has severe drawbacks in that, over time, especially if you were trying to run a state, it would make you extremely unpopular, not only with your own population, but with all of the neighbors.
 And it is an essential contradiction in ISIL strategy that they tried to continue to operate as a terrorist organization once they had a known address.
 The only way terrorism can be at all successful is if they can’t find you.
-But if you have a capital, then you are doomed.
+But if you have a capital, then you’re doomed.

 JUAN COLE: Sure.
-Well, al-Baghdadi was not, as he is being advertised, an Islamic scholar.
+Well, al-Baghdadi was not, as he’s being advertised, an Islamic scholar.
 He barely passed high school.
 He was shunted off to what was called the Islamic University of Baghdad, which was a low-level institution in Ba’athist Iraq.
 He seems to have preached some sermons at a local mosque as a kind of volunteer.
 And then he got arrested in 2004 along with some associates.

 The U.S. military in Iraq would arrest large numbers of people if they were simply in the vicinity of a bombing or an act of resistance against the U.S. occupation.
 At any one time, they had 25,000 Iraqis, mostly Sunni Arabs, in captivity.
 These prisons served as an opportunity, however, for some Iraqi oppositionists to network with others, and al-Baghdadi seems to have met some of the people who formed ISIL with him there in U.S. captivity.

-And that’s what he started to do, and that was all along what distinguished his tactics, is that he thought there was an opportunity here to create state structures.
+And that’s what he started to do, and that was all along what distinguished his tactics, is that he thought there’s an opportunity here to create state structures.
 And in 2014, when the organization took 40% of Iraq and made Mosul its Iraqi center of operations, he declared himself a caliph, a kind of Muslim pope, much to the derision of most of the Muslim world, but it did attract, again, some violent activists.